phanigithub/QuickBDDAutomation/README.md

 # QuickBDDAutomation
 Simple and Quick project to experiment BDD automation.
+It contains very highlevel information of BDD and it's basics.